objectiv/objectiv.io/docs/docs/tracking/collector/google-bigquery.md

 To check if messages have been successfully received by the PubSub topic, please refer to the monitoring of that specific topic in the GCP console.
 The `Publish message request count` monitoring topic should show more than 0 requests/sec.

+## Connect to BigQuery in your notebook
+See [how to get started in your notebook](../../modeling/get-started-in-your-notebook.mdx) to connect to the BigQuery database and start modeling.

 ## BigQuery table optimization
 In a standard Snowplow BigQuery setup, all data is stored in a table called `events`.
 As this table holds a